MrJoshuaT/Fabric-Copper-Golem/README.md

 # Copper Golem for Fabric 🤖
 Sadly at __Minecraft Live 2021__ the Copper Golem did not win the vote to get added into 1.18.

-But this little golem is so cute I did not want to see it in Minecraft!
+But this little golem is so cute I did not want to see it get missed in Minecraft!

 > Functionality is experimental and is based on what Mojang announced at Minecraft Live 2021.

 ### Requires at least Fabric API 0.41.0

 <img src="./images/main_screenshot.png"/>

+## To run the mod
+### Single player
+You can run this mod on a single player world by just having it in your mods folder.

+### Multiplayer
+The server must have the mod installed.

+Clients need to have the mod installed to see the golems.
+If they do not have the mod the game seems to render a Pig for me 🤷‍♂️.

 ## Features